Battle of Corydon: Skirmishes

 During the evening, elements of Morgan's division had advanced to within 5 mi of Corydon.
 The four Legion companies that had attempted to prevent the crossing had been reinforced by four additional companies from Corydon, one from Elizabeth, and one from New Amsterdam, making the force about four-hundred strong.
 They lured a company of unsuspecting Confederates into an ambush where they were surrounded; sixteen were captured and taken to the Corydon jail.
 The invaders also successfully captured about thirty defenders in several skirmishes.
 They were rounded up and held in a school house near Laconia.
-After Morgan crossed the river he addressed the prisoners and told them that if they would promise to go home and not return to arms, he would allow them to leave and keep their guns.
+After Morgan crossed the river he addressed the prisoners and told them that if they would promise to go home and not to return to arms, he would allow them to leave and keep their guns.
 They all agreed and were released.

 That night Morgan's men camped at Frakes' Mill just north of Mauckport.
 They found the area deserted, as all the civilians had fled their homes.
 In the house where Morgan stayed, the table was set with supper which he and his men ate before resting for the night.
 Morgan's men tapped the telegraph lines again and began sending false reports that they were headed for New Albany.
 The disinformation dissuaded New Albany's Legion leaders from sending the large number of reinforcements to Corydon that they had been organizing.
 The next morning the Confederates resumed their march northward.
 As they passed up a county road, a shot was fired killing a soldier.
 The scouts opened fired on a nearby house from which they assumed the shot had come, killing a Lutheran minister and wounding his son.